MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/integrate-a-new-yammer-network-into-sharepoint-server.md

 We recommend that you create one single, central Yammer network.
 This makes collaboration among all employees easier, and you can invite users from other domains to the primary domain as guests.
 A single network provides centralized administration, which guarantees consistency across things like policy implementation and management, feature rollout, and scheduled maintenance.
 If all employees are in one location or are dispersed but share a common email address, use a single Yammer network.

-When you set up your network, [Enforce Office 365 identity for Yammer users](https://go.microsoft.com/fwlink/?linkid=875042).
+When you set up your network, [enforce Office 365 identity for Yammer users](https://go.microsoft.com/fwlink/?linkid=875042).

 For information about how users are managed in Yammer Enterprise, see [Manage Yammer users across their life cycle from Office 365](https://go.microsoft.com/fwlink/?linkid=875043).